Forbes Landing

 Forbes Landing, Photo By Robert Logan

-Forbes Landing was created by James Forbes from Wick, Scotland, and was a saddler by trade.
-He had lived in the USA and then headed to Vancouver Island where he did a stint in Victoria before moving to the Lower Campbell Lake area in 1910.
+Forbes Landing was created by James Forbes from Wick, Scotland, and he was a saddler by trade.
+He had lived in the USA and then headed to Vancouver Island, where he did a stint in Victoria before moving to the Lower Campbell Lake area in 1910.
 James purchased land from the Cudahy Timber Company from their holdings in the area.
 James worked in the area for the timber company, along with various other jobs.

 James settled on this insignificant section of land on the shores of Lower Campbell Lake at the outermost reaches of civilization, alongside a trail that was used by local surveyors to access the outermost reaches of an area that would come to be known as Strathcona Park.
-It was becoming evident that Strathcona Park was to become a reality, the surveyors and miners who used this trail were joined by potential businessmen looking to invest in resorts and hotels on the edges of the Strathcona Park wilderness.
-Unknown yet to James was the potential for his property.
+It was becoming evident that Strathcona Park was to become a reality; the surveyors and miners who used this trail were joined by potential businessmen looking to invest in resorts and hotels on the edges of the Strathcona Park wilderness.
+Unknown to James was the potential of his property.

 Forbes Landing, Vancouver Island, BC